Voltar Página inicial Comentar/Post comment

 Reason 5: When researching some truck brand, a have a travel through its models releases and became very fond of each of them, specially the classic ones.

 I do not make prototypes out of clay because the way I am used to make them is somehow different from the way other people do.
-Instead, I prefer some types of plastic bumper filler.
+Instead, I prefer some types of car body filler.

 Anyway it is better to take a whole month to make the moulds than doing the work only by hammer.
 Later, if I have to make the same model, I do not have to take care about its measures or shapes.
 Get better quality, not to mention that the time to complete the model is significantly reduced.